Get CactusVPN for $3.5/mo!

 Of course, if you use third-party VPN software, you get easy access to any VPN protocol you want as long as the VPN provider offers it, and as long as it works on your device or operating system – except for SoftEther since you need to install its software on your device, and connect to the VPN provider’s servers manually.

-Our Recommendation: PPTP, L2TP/IPSec, or IKEv2
+Our Recommendation: PPTP, L2TP/IPSec, WireGuard, or IKEv2

 Without a doubt, PPTP is one of the least resource-intensive options simply because it offers such inferior encryption which doesn’t eat up a lot of CPU power.

 SSTP is normally a better choice, though, because it eats up less resources while also offering decent security – all thanks to the fact that it’s strongly integrated into Windows platforms.
 If you use a different operating system or device, you could try OpenVPN instead of PPTP since it can optimize its processing power usage.
-Wireguard could also be a good alternative if you are a Linux user.

 Hard to say – it all really depends on what you want to do on the Internet.
 Here’s a quick list that showcases what each VPN protocol is best used for that might help you out when having to make such a decision: